Explainable Representation of Finite-Memory Policies for POMDPs using Decision Trees: Introduction

-\inlineheadingbf{Our contribution} In this paper, we tackle these issues and obtain better overall explainability.
-In particular, we propose a new data structure to represent FSC, merging the advantages of the Mealy machine and the interpretable \emph{decision trees}.
+\textbf{Our technical contribution} can be summarized as follows: In particular, we propose a new data structure to represent FSCs (history-dependent policies), merging the advantages of the Mealy machines and the interpretable \emph{decision trees} (DTs).
 The latter is used not only for representing the stationary policies similarly to literature, e.g.~\cite{dtcontrol2}, but importantly also for the automata transitions.
-Besides, we identify specific properties of ``attractor-based'' policies \cite{JungesJS20}, which allow us to construct yet simpler and smaller representations with more compact and fewer transitions, by allowing skips.

-Our transformation procedure preserves the policies (and only changes the representation) and thus, in particular, their optimality.
-Further, as it is modularly defined on parts of the original policy, it explains the parts separately, simplifying the explanation compared to a larger monolyth.
+This reduces the redundancy by grouping related observations, which together with the DT structure yields a panoramic view of decision paths of conceivable size, and highlights critical variables and decision points.
+Besides, we identify specific properties of ``attractor-based'' policies \cite{JungesJS20}, which allow us to construct yet simpler and smaller representations with more compact and fewer transitions.
+Notably, \emph{our transformation procedure alters only the representation obtained from existing tools, preserving both the policies and their optimality.} Further, as it is \emph{modularly} defined on parts of the original policy, it captures the parts separately, simplifying the explanation compared to a larger monolith.
+As a result, lowering the barrier for their human inspection, validation, and debugging moves us closer to making formally verified decision-making systems both transparent and usable in practice.

-\subsection{Related work}
+\subsubsection{Related Work}